TylerMMitts/DNA_to_Display/README.md

 ### 3. Organize Your Data

-Run the organize-data command to automatically analyze and structure your dataset:
+Run the organize-data command inside of claude to reorganize your dataset:

 ```
 /organize-data